Peace

 Day 3 — Isaiah 26:3

-You will keep in perfect peace those whose minds are steadfast, because they trust in you.
+You will keep whoever’s mind is steadfast in perfect peace, because he trusts in you.

 "Because they trust" — peace is not magic.
 It is the effect of a repeated choice of trust.